contentful/contentful-cli/docs/login/README.md

 token to use all the commands.
 This command will take care of that.

-If no managementToken is supplied by using the `--management-token` flag, a browser window will open, which let's you login or signup to a Contentful account.
+If no managementToken is supplied by using the `--management-token` flag, a browser window will open, which lets you login or signup to a Contentful account.
 As soon as are logged in, you have to press authorize the Contentful CLI tool from within your browser which will afterwards display a freshly generated secure CMA access token.